How to Divest

 A major Israeli bank.
 Financed the construction of multiple illegal settlements in the occupied Palestinian territory.
 Has branches in illegal settlements.
 Discriminates against Palestinian citizens of Israel.

-An Israeli development and construction company.
-Constructs residential and commercial projects in illegal settlements in the occupied West Bank.
+An Israeli construction and real estate development company that constructs residential and commercial projects in illegal Israeli settlements in the occupied Palestinian territory.

 A US-based communications and surveillance company.
 Leading supplier of license plate recognition software.
 Sells surveillance products for use at US prisons, at the US-Mexico Border, and by US police agencies.
 Its equipment is installed in illegal settlements and in the separation wall in the West Bank and is used by the Israeli military, police, and prison service.